tonnykwon/blog/_machine/2019-05-21-Principle Component Analysis.md

     return recon, eigval, eigvec
 ```

-Ignore first noisy, noiseless data part.
 As we covered above, we first get mean and extract mean from data.
 Then get covariance matrix of data.
 After diagonalizing the covariance matrix, we reconstruct data.